ppearson/prod/doc/rst/source/provisioning/index.rst

 ------------

-Provision is the process of creating or modifying resources: in Prod's case, this generally means VPS cloud servers from providers such as Linode, Vultr or Digital Ocean.
+Provision is the process of creating or modifying resources: in Prod's case, this generally means VPS cloud servers from providers such as Vultr, Linode, Binary Lane or Digital Ocean.

 .. toctree::
    :maxdepth: 2